 There is the programming of children towards such influences that is overpowering previous periods of godly persuasion.
-Vladimar Lenin, Founder of the Soviet Union, proclaimed: Give me four years to teach children and the seed I have sown will never be uprooted; is such not being implemented in many lands today?
+It was noted to give me four years to teach children and the seed I have sown will never be uprooted (Vladimar Lenin, Founder of the Soviet Union); is such not being implemented today?

 Capturing the mind is to seek power and control by promulgation of desired agenda and ownership of key positions in government.
-Many who have witnessed first hand the clutches of Marxism, Socialism, and Communism see it embracing many lands today.
+Many who have witnessed first hand the clutches of Marxism, Socialism, and Communism are seeing it embraced in many lands today.

 It was noted that to bring socialism to the world; the same tactic Hitler used in Germany would be used: Create chaos, then step in with the solution to the problem, endearing the people towards acceptance of the ultimate goal of control.

 Other methods of power and control include: Discredit the family as an institution; control the schools to promote socialism; eliminate all laws governing obscenity by called them violation of free speech and free press; break down standards of morality by promoting immorality in books, magazines, movies, and television; promote homosexuality as normal; infiltrate the churches and replace revealed religion with social religion; and discredit the Bible.

 Quotes concerning capturing the mind: If you keep your mind sufficiently open people will throw a lot into it (William A. Orton).
 The mind is a strange machine which can combine the materials offered to it in the most astonishing ways (Bertrand Russell).
 A vacant mind is open to all suggestions (Chinese proverb).
 The mind grows by what it feeds on (Josiah Holland).